eugnes03/eugnes03/README.md

 - ⚡ Fun fact: ...
 -->

- I am currently studying computer science and math at Boston University.
+ I am a recent graduate from Boston University with a BA in Computer Science and Mathematics!